-Your trade secret attorney can advise you on the most appropriate steps for your business.
+Your trade secret lawyer can advise you on the most appropriate steps for your business.
 Taking a proactive approach to protecting trade secrets can save you a considerable amount of time, money, and stress in litigating future claims.

 A copyright is the exclusive right of the creator of an original work to determine whether, and under what conditions, their original work may be used.

 Copyrights exist only for creative works and have a limited lifespan.

 For works created by an individual or group of individuals, copyright lasts 70 years after the last author’s death.